Tanzaniav0825/Capstone-Project-Polygenc-Scores/README.md

 2. Effect Size Simulation
    To simulate a complex polygenic trait, I assigned each SNP a synthetic effect size (β value) randomly drawn from a     standard normal distribution.
 These values represent the simulated contribution of each SNP to disease risk.

 3. PRS Calculation
    For each individual, I computed a polygenic risk scor as the sum of :

                        PRS_i = Σ (SNP_dosage_ij × β_j)

+   where SNP dosage is the count of alternate alleles at position j for individual i.

+4. Risk Label Assignment
+   Individuals in the top 25% of PRS distriution were labeled High Risk (1); the remaining 75% were labeled Low Risk      (0).
+This binary label served as the supervised learning target.

+6. Model Training
+   I trained a logistic regression classifier to predict high-risk individuals using the SNP genotype matrix as input.
+The model was evaluated using ROC curves across varying SNP set sizes to asses classification performance.